 Embracing the Character of the Kingdom

-In our sermons on 1 Peter, we have so far focused on our character as “elect exiles of the Dispersion.”
-Peter has reminded us that we are the same as our fathers in the Faith: wanderers and sojourners on the earth, strangers in a strange land, nationless despite living in a nation which we might be tempted to think of as “ours.”
+In 1 Peter, the apostle focuses on our character as “elect exiles of the Dispersion.”
+Peter reminds us that we are the same as our fathers in the Faith: wanderers and sojourners on the earth, strangers in a strange land, nationless despite living in a nation which we might be tempted to think of as “ours.”
 We belong to a heavenly kingdom waiting to be fully revealed in the return of Christ.

 What does it mean for us to be members of this heavenly kingdom?
 All kingdoms have a common character: Germany is known for science, engineering, and humorlessness; France is known for the arts, food, and wine; America is known for muscular independence and big helpings.
 What is the kingdom of heaven known for?

 Our basic answers to this question come from the Sermon on the Mount.
 The Beatitudes are bookended with descriptions of the people who will inhabit the kingdom of heaven: “Blessed are the poor in spirit, for theirs is the kingdom of heaven,” and, “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.
 Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you” (Mat 5.3, 10-12).